 Precise grinding of major ingredients is achieved through a Roskamp DP999-36 roller mill, providing researchers the ability to compare the effect of different particle sizes on digestibility and animal performance.

 To make pellets, feed is mixed with steam, then fed through dies in the California Pellet Mill PM1116-4, rated at seven tons per hour.
 Pellets are cooled to 65 degrees, then either sent through the BM&M pellet screener or made into crumbles using the PC837SS crumbler unit.

 Feed ingredients are moved throughout the facility by four Sweet Manufacturing Co. bucket elevators and 16 round-bottom drag conveyors, which provide for a maximum cleanout of material to prevent cross-contamination between batches.

 A state-of-the-art computerized control system from WEM Automation runs much of the equipment in the facility.
 The facility incorporates the latest safety equipment, including bearing temperature monitors, smoke and heat detection and alarm systems, and other structures required by State of Ohio building codes.

 Trucks and Transportation

 Two trucks are available for hauling ingredients and finished feeds: A Kenworth bulk feed truck and a Freightliner box truck.
 The Kenworth was specially designed and is capable of holding two full pallets of bagged feed in addition to bulk feed.
-Feed mill staff deliver bulk feed to animal facilities at Wooster, Columbus, and the Outlying Branches (Coshocton, EORDC, Southern, Jackson, Western), as well as bagged feed to Columbus and Outlying Branches.
+Feed mill staff deliver bulk feed to animal facilities at Wooster, Columbus, and the Statewide Research Stations (Eastern, Southern, Jackson, Western), as well as bagged feed to Columbus and Statewide Research Stations.
 They also transport supplies, vehicles, and equipment for the academic departments and Facilities Services to and from the various locations where feed trucks make deliveries.